mafintosh/cable/README.md

 # Cable

-Cable is incredibly fast binary encoded JSON requests over a stream in Node.js with pipelining support.
+Cable is a fast and simple request/response protocol over a binary stream in Node.js with pipelining support.
 It's available through npm:

 	npm install cable